smancke/docker-intro/README.md

 Benefit:
 -------
 - This information is needed for communication between linked containers
-- The exposed ports can be uses by the `docker run -P`:
+- The exposed ports can be used by the `docker run -P`:

         -P, --publish-all=false  Publish all exposed ports to random ports